NCIP/gdc-docs/docs/Data/Data_Security/Data_Security.md

 Users can obtain authentication tokens from the [GDC Data Portal](https://gdc-portal.nci.nih.gov) and the [GDC Data Submission Portal](https://gdc-portal.nci.nih.gov/submission).
 See the [GDC Data Portal User's Guide](../../Data_Portal/Users_Guide/Authentication.md#gdc-authentication-tokens) and the [GDC Data Submission Portal User's Guide](../../Data_Submission_Portal/Users_Guide/Authentication.md#gdc-authentication-tokens) for instructions.

 #### Token Expiration

 Tokens are valid for 30 days from the time of issue.
 Any request to the GDC API that uses an expired token will result in an error.

 #### Replacing a Token

+Downloading an authentication token multiple times does not generate a new token each time.
+The GDC Data Portal and the GDC Data Submission Portal will continue to issue the same token to the user until the token expires.
+The token is refreshed only upon the previous token's expiration.

 Upon token expiration, a new token can be downloaded from the GDC Data Portal or the GDC Data Submission Portal.

-Alternatively, a token can be replaced before it expires by performing the following steps (all in the same browser window):
+Alternatively, a token can be replaced before its scheduled expiration date by performing the following steps (all in the same browser window):

 0. Log into the [GDC Data Portal](https://gdc-portal.nci.nih.gov) or the [GDC Data Submission Portal](https://gdc-portal.nci.nih.gov/submission) using your eRA Commons account.
 0. Open the URL `https://gdc-portal.nci.nih.gov/auth/token/refresh` to trigger token expiration.